Springtail: Relationship with humans

 Springtails are well known as pests of some agricultural crops.
 Sminthurus viridis, the lucerne flea, has been shown to cause severe damage to agricultural crops, and is considered as a pest in Australia.
 Onychiuridae are also known to feed on tubers and to damage them to some extent.
 However, by their capacity to carry spores of mycorrhizal fungi and mycorrhiza helper bacteria on their tegument, soil springtails play a positive role in the establishment of plant-fungal symbioses and thus are beneficial to agriculture.
 They also contribute to controlling plant fungal diseases through their active consumption of mycelia and spores of damping-off and pathogenic fungi.
 It has been suggested that they could be reared to be used for the control of pathogenic fungi in greenhouses and other indoor cultures.

 Springtails sometimes find their way inside human living spaces.
 However, most pesticides are not effective against them and moisture-removal strategies are the best line of defense to combat infestations.

 Various sources and publications have suggested that some springtails may parasitize humans, but this is entirely inconsistent with their biology, and no such phenomenon has ever been scientifically confirmed, though it has been documented that the scales or hairs from springtails can cause irritation when rubbed onto the skin.
-They may sometimes be abundant indoors in damp places such as bathrooms and basements, and incidentally found on one's person.
-More often, claims of persistent human skin infection by springtails may indicate a neurological problem, such as delusional parasitosis, a psychological rather than entomological problem.
+They may sometimes be abundant indoors in damp places such as bathrooms and basements, and incidentally found on clothes or skin.
+More often, claims of persistent human skin infection by springtails may indicate a neurological problem, such as delusional parasitosis or pareidolia, a psychological rather than entomological problem.
 Researchers themselves may be subject to psychological phenomena.
 For example, a publication in 2004 claiming that springtails had been found in skin samples was later determined to be a case of pareidolia; that is, no springtail specimens were actually recovered, but the researchers had digitally enhanced photos of sample debris to create images resembling small arthropod heads, which then were claimed to be springtail remnants.
 However, Steve Hopkin reports one instance of an entomologist aspirating an Isotoma species and in the process accidentally inhaling some of their eggs, which hatched in his nasal cavity and made him quite ill until they were flushed out.